bnjs/bnjs.github.io/notes/sam-altman-ideas-products-teams-and-execution-highlights.md

 ### So then there's this question of how do you figure out what to focus on each day.
 Each day it's really important to have goals.
 Most good founders I know have a set of small overarching goals for the company that everybody in the company knows.
 You know it could be something like ship a product by this date, get this certain growth rate, get this engagement rate, hire for these key roles, those are some of them but everyone in the company can tell you each week what are our key goals.
 And then everybody executes based off of that.

 ### The founders really set the focus.
 Whatever the founders care about, whatever the founders focus on, that's going to set the goals for the whole company.
 The best founders repeat these goals over and over, far more often than they think they should need to.
 They put them up on the walls they talk about them in one on ones and at all-hands meetings each week.
 And it keeps the company focus.
-One of the keys to focus, and why I said cofounders that aren't friends really struggle, is that you can't be focused without good communication.
+One of the keys to focus, and why I said co-founders that aren't friends really struggle, is that you can't be focused without good communication.
 Even if you have only four or five people at a company, a small communication breakdown is enough for people to be working on slightly different things.
 And then you lose focus and the company just scrambles.

 ### I'm going to talk about this a little bit later, but growth and momentum are something you can never lose focus on.
 Growth and momentum are what a startup lives on and you always have to focus on maintaining these.
-You should always know how you're doing against your metrics, you should have a weekly review meeting every week, and you should be extremely suspicious if you’re ever talking about, we’re not focused on growth right now, we’re not growing that well right now but we're doing this other thing, we don't have a timeline for when we are going to ship this because we're focused on this other thing, we’re doing a re-brand, whatever, almost always a disaster.
+You should always know how you're doing against your metrics, you should have a weekly review meeting every week, and you should be extremely suspicious if you're ever talking about, we're not focused on growth right now, we're not growing that well right now but we're doing this other thing, we don't have a timeline for when we are going to ship this because we're focused on this other thing, we're doing a re-brand, whatever, almost always a disaster.

 ### So you want to have the right metrics and you want to be focused on growing those metrics and having momentum.
 Don't let the company get distracted or excited about other things.
 A common mistake is that companies get excited by their own PR.
 It's really easy to get PR with no results and it actually feels like you're really cool.
 But in a year you'll have nothing, and at that point you won't be cool anymore, and you'll just be talking about these articles from a year ago that, Oh you know these Stanford students start a new start up, it's going to be the next big thing and now you have nothing and that sucks.